Des*Syn

 Stage Four.
 Conflicts are various forms of negative feedback that collides, guides and redirects the process toward a convergent outcome.
 Interim focus groups/ brainstorming teams seek devils’ advocates, assess hazards, risks, and competitive alternatives.

 Stage Five.
-Evaluation of a final presentation considers future implications and impacts.
+Evaluation of outcomes, considering future implications and impacts.

 Diagram of desyn.com